-The Call for Papers for the 2017 LISO Conference will become available on October 15, 2016.
+The Call for Papers for the 2017 LISO Conference is now available!

 23rd Annual Conference on Language, Interaction, and Social Organization (LISO)

 Featured Plenary Speakers:

 Graduate Student Association

 at the University of California, Los Angeles

 The LISO Conference promotes interdisciplinary research and discussion in the analysis of naturally occurring human interaction.
 Papers will be presented by national and international scholars on a variety of topics in the study of language, interaction, and culture.
 The papers primarily employ analysis of naturally occurring data drawing from methodologies that include conversation analysis, discourse analysis, ethnographic methods, ethnomethodology, interactional linguistics, and interactional sociolinguistics.